Lawrence mayor's chief of staff arrested on child pornography charges - NewsBreak

 Lawrence mayor's chief of staff arrested on child pornography charges

-LAWRENCE – Jhovanny Martes-Rosario, the chief of staff for Lawrence Brian DePena, was arrested Monday night on child pornography charges.
+LAWRENCE – Jhovanny Martes-Rosario, the chief of staff for Lawrence Mayor Brian DePena, was arrested Monday night on child pornography charges and later fired from his job.

-Massachusetts State Police received a warrant and searched electronic devices at Martes-Rosario's home.
+During his arraignment on Tuesday, Martes-Rosario pleaded not guilty.
+A judge ordered Martes-Rosario to stay off the internet, away from all children except his own son, and surrender his passport.

+In court, Martes-Rosario said he was fired from his city position on Monday.

 State police began the investigation in December.
 Detectives said they received information from the National Center for Missing and Exploited Children about images allegedly uploaded from an IP address associated with Martes-Rosario's home.